qjchen1972/stock/README.md

-This project tries to find out whether the daily K-line chart can be used to predict A shares.
+This project tries to find out whether the daily K-line  can be used to predict A shares.
 It took two months and tried a lot.
 Some explanations and thanks:

 * Daily K-line and minute-line data (opening price, closing price, maximum price, minimum price, turnover ratio), data from Tong Da Xin.    * some information about the company's Fundamentals (price earnings ratio, market rate, circulation stock number, total stock number). data from web.ifzq.gtimg.cn